Rational Emotive Behavior Therapy (REBT)

 · Society must not cause me discomfort.

-It isn’t uncommon to derive extreme cognitions from rigid expectations.
+It isn’t uncommon to derive extreme beliefs from rigid expectations.
 Here are a few examples of these unhelpful combinations:

 · I must do well at work, and it will be awful if I don’t.